 After suffering sexual abuse you will be entitled to claim compensation.
 Legal Helpline has a fantastic track record of making successful personal injury claims including many sexual abuse claims.
 Our panel of solicitors are experts in this field and give our clients cases their full attention in order to make sure that the maximum compensation amount is awarded.

-The solicitors and other members of our team are professional, reliable and friendly and always work to the highest standard and best of their ability to get our clients the compensation they deserve as quickly and as efficiently as possible.
+The solicitors and other members of our team are professional, reliable and friendly and always work to the highest standard and best of their ability to get our clients the sexual abuse compensation they deserve as quickly and as efficiently as possible.

 The governments guide on the Criminal Injuries Compensation Authority telling you all you need to know about what it is and about filing a compensation claim through them.